cfg2-com/CFG2Lib/SQLiteLib/README.md

 # CFG2.Utils.SQLiteLib

-Some convenience utilities for making SQLite even easier to use/work with
+A library of SQLite functions.

+Nothing in here is rocket science, but IMO it make it easier to work with SQLite for things like dynamically creating/updating tables and running common CRUD type functions.

 ## Usage Examples